sachin-philip/jira-confluence-mcp/README.md

-# jira-confluence-mcp
+# Jira Confluence MCP Server

-An MCP which can connect Jira and Confluence to your favorite LLM
+An MCP which can connect Jira and Confluence to your favorite LLM, coming soon!